A new nonmonotone adaptive trust region algorithm

-\end{proof} \begin{lemma} Suppose that the assumption (H2) holds, then the inner loop of NATR algorithm is well-defined. \end{lemma} \begin{proof} By contradiction, assume that the inner loop of NATR algorithm at iteration $k$ is not well-defined.
-Since $x_k$ is not the optimum, $\|g_k\| \geq \varepsilon$.
+So, the proof is completed. $\square$ \end{proof} \begin{lemma} Suppose that assumption (H2) holds, then the inner loop of the NATR algorithm is well-defined. \end{lemma} \begin{proof} By contradiction, assume that the inner loop of the NATR algorithm at iteration $k$ is not well-defined.
+Since $x_k$ is not the optimum, $\|g_k\| \geq \epsilon$.

-Now, let $d_k^p$ be the solution of subproblem (\ref{e2}) corresponding to $p\in \mathbb{N}\cup\{0\}$ at $x_k$.
+Now, let $d_{k_p}$ be the solution of subproblem (\ref{e2}) corresponding to $p\in \mathbb{N}\cup\{0\}$ at $x_k$.
 It follows from Lemma \ref{lem1} and (\ref{e19}) that